somdipdey/EasySQL/README.md

 Execute(String, SqlCredential, out DataTable):	        Int:	Executes the query using SqlCredential for elevated security to fetch the data in datatable and returns the number of rows affected

-ExecuteProcedure(String, SqlCredential)	Int	Executes the stored procedure using SqlCredential for elevated security and returns the number of rows affected
+ExecuteProcedure(String, SqlCredential):	Int:	Executes the stored procedure using SqlCredential for elevated security and returns the number of rows affected

 ExecuteProcedure(String, SqlCredential, out DataSet):   	Int:	Executes the stored procedure using SqlCredential for elevated security to fetch data in dataset and returns the number of rows affected